 The oversubscription criteria is applied when the number of applications exceed the admission number for the school.

 Children who have a statement of special educational needs or Education, Health and Care Plan which names the school are required to be admitted.
 For community and voluntary controlled schools in Barnsley, priority will be given in the following order:

 Our school admits pupils into nursery the term after they become three depending on availability, but you can apply for a place as soon as they turn two years old.

 Places are allocated in accordance with dates of birth.
 You will receive a letter from Admissions offering your child a place, to which you must then return the acceptance slip back to our reception.
-Please note, although you are given a preference of either morning or afternoon, it is not a guarantee, but you are more than welcome to discuss your needs with our nursery teacher, Mrs Evans, and Head of Foundation, Mrs Turner.
+Please note, although you are given a preference of either morning or afternoon, it is not a guarantee, but you are more than welcome to discuss your needs with our nursery teacher and EYFS Leader, Mrs Evans.

 The Nursery accommodates 52 children split equally into morning and afternoon sessions.
 You can collect apply for a nursery place on the Barnsley Council Website on the link here: